pendle-finance/documentation/docs/Developers/Contracts/PendleRouter.md

 PendleRouter is a contract that aggregates callers' actions with various different SYs, PTs, YTs, and Markets.
 It is not owned, immutable, and does not have any special permissions or whitelists on any contracts it interacts with.
 For this reason, any third-party protocols can freely embed the router's logic into their code for better gas efficiency.

+Please note that new versions of PendleRouter are released a couple of times per year.
+While older versions will continue to operate correctly, they will not receive new features.
+The current version of PendleRouter is V3.

+To interact easily with the PendleRouter, please refer to: https://github.com/pendle-finance/pendle-core-v2-public/blob/main/contracts/interfaces/IPAllActionV3.sol

 The Router is also a **static** Diamond-Proxy (ERC2535) contract without any upgrade functions as described in this [tweet](https://twitter.com/mudgen/status/1630229952523272195/).
 A summary for ERC2535 is that there can be multiple implementation contracts for a single proxy, with each function (or set of functions) delegatecall to its own implementation.

-To interact easily with the PendleRouter, please refer to: https://github.com/pendle-finance/pendle-core-v2-public/blob/main/contracts/interfaces/IPAllActionV3.sol

-For a list of all the functions that can be called on the Router, users can use the `IPAllActionV3 ABI` and call it on the Router address, which will resolve the call accordingly.
 ## Common Functions

 ### Add/Remove Liquidity